caldermf/modular-reduction/README.md

 ## Table Examples

-For a small type like `A2`, the plain-text table mode already reads well in a README:
+For a small type like `A2`, the plain-text table mode outputs:

 | `w` | `M_w` |
 | --- | --- |